whyliuxing/reverse-engineering-journal/README.md

 * __Timing Checks__:  record a timestamp, perform some operations, take another timestamp, and then compare the two timestamps.
 If there is a lag, you can assume the presence of a debugger
 * __rdtsc Instruction (0x0F31)__: this instruction returns the count of the number of ticks since the last system reboot as a 64-bit value placed into EDX:EAX.
 Simply execute this instruction twice and compare the difference between the two readings
 * __TLS Callbacks__: (Windows only) Most debuggers start at the program’s entry point as defined by the PE header.
 TlsCallback is traditionally used to initialze thread-specific data before a thread runs, so TlsCallback is called before the entry point and therefore can execute secretly in a debugger.
 To make it harder to find anti-debugging checks, anti-debugging checks can be placed in TlsCallback
-* __/proc/self/status File__: (Linux only) a dynamic file that exists for every process.
+* __/proc/self/status File (Linux)__: a dynamic file that exists for every process.
 It includes information on whether a process is being traced
 #
 ## *<p align='center'> Anti-Emulation (2/5/2017) </p>*
 * allows reverse engineer to bypass many anti-debugging techniques
 * __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
 Since there are OS features not properly implemented, it means that the process is running under a debugger
 * __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
 If it succeeded, then it is under emulation
+  + WRMSR is a privileged instruction (Ring 0) that is used to write values to a MSR register.
+Values in MSR registers are very important.
+For example, the SYSCALL instruction invokes the system-call handler by loading RIP from IA32_LSTAR MSR
 * __Timing Delays__: execution under emulation will be slower than running under real CPU
 ---